 Corporate Connections: Koch Industries, World Acceptance, Paulson & Co.

-John Michael “Mick” Mulvaney is the Director of the Office of Management and Budget (OMB).
-In late 2017, he also was named acting director of the Consumer Financial Protection Bureau (CFPB), a move that is being challenged in court.
+John Michael “Mick” Mulvaney is acting White House Chief of Staff and former Director of the Office of Management and Budget (OMB) and former nacting director of the Consumer Financial Protection Bureau (CFPB).

 Mulvaney represented South Carolina in the U.S. House of Representatives from 2011 until 2017.
 He was confirmed as a member of President Donald Trump’s cabinet in February 2017.
 A former member and current ally of the ultra-conservative House Freedom Caucus, Mulvaney has boasted: “I don’t think anyone in this administration is more of a right-wing conservative than I am.”